 What are Predictive Analytics?

 Predictive analytics combine the power of historical data with AI and machine learning technology to understand, monitor and optimize processes.
 They also detect and identify trends, predict potential problems, and provide recommendations to improve the process and maximize performance.
 Industrial IoT platforms that leverage predictive analytics collect and analyze real-time process data in order to predict and prevent potential problems on the factory floor.

-In manufacturing, the first step to leveraging predictive analytics capabilities is collecting, storing and organizing the process data generated by various machines, devices and systems on the factory floor.
+In manufacturing, the first step to leveraging predictive analytics software is collecting, storing and organizing the process data generated by various machines, devices and systems on the factory floor.
 Typically, factories need three to six months worth of historic data in order to leverage predictive analytics effectively, although this time-frame will vary depending on the quantity of data generated and the problem that is being addressed.

 For example, applications like predictive performance and predictive quality generate data extremely fast because production is running on a daily basis.
 Equipment failures, on the other hand, happen much more infrequently so it can take months if not years to generate the quantity of data needed for specific applications.

 Once collected, the historical data can be used to derive insights and make effective predictions based-on a wide range of variables including line speed, product quality and more.
 This includes identifying important relationships between variables, predicting variables of interest and empowering decision-makers to take early action in order to reduce waste and increase efficiency.